-Prestige has been an important consideration for states deciding to develop nuclear weapons, since the development of atomic weapons during World War II, although the number of States possessing NW has remained relatively small due to factors such as the financial, technical and human resources required to develop these weapons, their technical sophistication, and treaty limitations on their development.
+Since the development of atomic weapons during the World War II, prestige has been an important consideration for states deciding to develop WMD.
+Because the number of states possessing WMD has always been relatively small due to a variety of factors including resources required to develop these weapons, technical sophistication, and treaty limitations, the international prestige of possessing WMD, particularly nuclear weapons, has been an underlying factor for states deciding to acquire WMD.
 A common perception that has developed, especially among states aspiring to increase their status, is that a state is taken seriously in the international system if it possesses nuclear weapons.
+The prohibitions against the possession of biological or chemical weapons contained in the Biological and Toxin Weapons Convention and the Chemical Weapons Convention have served to temper notions of prestige associated with claiming possession of these weapons.